sunfishcode/design/TextFormat.md

 story, a lightweight, optional "debug symbol" global section may be defined which associates names with each indexed entity and, when present, these names will be used in the text format projected from a binary WebAssembly module.

+# Contributor Guide

+ - If you make a change to the text format syntax in this document, make sure to update the [BNF Grammar](https://github.com/mbebenita/wast) as well, or at least file an [issue](https://github.com/mbebenita/wast/issues/new) to have it updated.